MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Monitoring-Nano-Server.md

     > [!NOTE]
     > The  Nano Server must be in  the same domain as the Operations Manager Management Server.

-2. Add the Microsoft\-OneCore\-ReverseForwarders package as described in the Getting Started with Nano Server topic.
+2. Add the Microsoft-OneCore-ReverseForwarders package as described in the Getting Started with Nano Server topic.

 3. Join the Nano Server to the same domain as the  Operations Manager Management Server.
 There are two methods available for installing the Operations Manager agent on Nano Servers, Discovery Wizard from the Operations console or PowerShell script.
 The process of installing the agent using the Discovery Wizard is consistent with the steps described in the following document [Use the Discovery Wizard to Deploy Agents](Install-Agent-on-Windows-Using-the-Discovery-Wizard.xml).